mbiondi17/DNDBattleMaps/README.md

 - Turn order enforcement with override available for the DM
 - Multi-level mapping so DMs can easily navigate between world, continent, region, city, and battle scales
 - DM notebook for organizing campaign notes, tying notes to locations.
+- Room creation & Joining
-- DM and Player Roles for Networking, sharing maps from DM to players
+- DM and Player Roles for Networking
+- Sharing maps from DM to players
 - Combat order tracker
 - Character Cheat Sheets for DM
 - Enemy trackers for DM